magepages/mpdocs/docs/faq/index.md

 * **Author Name**:
     * When a question is submitted, the name of the submitter is also submitted to the backend.
-    * In case, the name is uncompulsory, the information sent to the backend is Quest.
+    * In case, the name isn't required, the information sent to the backend is Quest.

 * **Author Email**:
-    * When a question is submitted, the email of submitter is also submitted to the backend.
+    * When a question is submitted, the email of submitters is also submitted to the backend.
-    * In case the email is uncompulsory, the information sent to the backend is quest@gmail.com
+    * In case the email isn't required, the information sent to the backend is quest@gmail.com

 * **Receive Email Notification**:
-    * When this sections is selected, customers will get the email notification about the answer that they have submitted before.
+    * When this section is selected, customers will get the email notification about the answer that they have submitted before.

 ``SEO Config``